LoganXav/KeniaAPI/README.md

 <summary>[-]</summary>

 To set up Kenia locally, follow these steps:

+- Ensure you have docker installed.
-Set environment variables in .env file based on .env.example.
+- Set environment variables in .env.dev file based on .env.example.

 1. **Clone the repository**: